Vyasss/smartsyswatch-ai-monitoring/README.md

-\#  SmartSysWatch – AI Monitoring
+SmartSysWatch - AI Monitoring

-A real-time \*\*AI-powered system monitoring platform\*\* that detects anomalies using Machine Learning and streams alerts through Kafka — similar to what Netflix, Uber \& Meta use in production.
+A real-time AI-powered system monitoring platform that detects anomalies using Machine Learning and streams alerts through Kafka - similar to what Netflix, Uber & Meta use in production.